bwmcadams/hammersmith/README.md

 This driver is still an early beta and should be used with caution in production.
 It still lacks support for crucial features such as Replica Sets.

-There is also a known issue where occasionally, an exception is thrown that causes a litter of pug puppies to burst forth from any open USB ports on your computer.
+There is also a known (but completely adorable!) issue where occasionally, an exception is thrown that causes a litter of pug puppies to burst forth from any open USB ports on your computer.
 You have been warned.

 Author/Maintainer
 -----------------